NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_f.md

-# Appendix F. Configure Attachment Size
+# Appendix F. Configuring the Max Attachment Size

-An attachment is a file directly associated with an inventory object or list-type items linked to the object.
-These files can be documents, images, or relevant settings, and can be viewed, added, deleted, or downloaded for easy management and access.
+An attachment is a file directly associated with an inventory object or a list-type item (which in turn will be linked to several objects e.g. a router installation manual file attached to a list type item representing its model will be available to all routers of said model).
+These files can be documents, images or relevant settings, and can be downloaded, added or deleted at any moment.

-To ensure efficient management of these attachments, it is essential to configure the maximum size allowed.
+To ensure that the storage endpoint used to store the files won't be abused or overwhelmed, the attachments size limit is capped and configurable.

 > **Note**
 >